MicrosoftDocs/connected-spaces/articles/launch-app.md

 ![Analytics overview button in Constoso Sample Store](media/first-run-analytics-overview-button.PNG "Analytics overview button in Constoso sample store")

+> [!NOTE]
+> The Contoso sample store includes data from 4/20/2020 through 6/30/2020, UTC.
+If you choose a custom time range, you won't see any data outside of this time range.

+## Switch back and forth between the Contoso sample store and your own store

 To switch from the Contoso sample store to your own store, select the down arrow next to **Contoso sample store**, and then select your store from the list.

-## Switch back and forth between the Contoso sample store and your own store

 ![Contoso sample store list dropped down](media/first-run-sample-store-list.PNG "Contoso sample store list dropped down")